UCSF-DataSci/ds217-11-final-bobho1999/report.md

 **Summary of Key Findings:**
 1. **Model Performance:** XGBoost achieves R² = 0.8130, indicating that 81.30% of variance in air temperature can be explained by the features
-2. **Feature Importance:** The month feature is overwhelmingly the most important predictor (62.58% importance), highlighting the critical role of seasonal patterns
+2. **Feature Importance:** The month feature emerge as the most important predictor (62.58% importance), highlighting the critical role of seasonal patterns
 3. **Temporal Patterns:** Strong seasonal and daily patterns are critical for accurate prediction
 4. **Data Quality:** Cleaning process maintained more than 90% of the dataset while improving reliability
 5. **Data Leakage Avoidance:** By not deriving features from the target variable and excluding features highly correlated (> 0.95) with target variable, we achieved realistic and generalizable model performance

-The residuals plot shows relatively uniform distribution around zero, suggesting the model performs reasonably well across the full temperature range.
-The predictions vs actual scatter plot shows points distributed around the perfect prediction line with some scatter, indicating good but not perfect accuracy - which is realistic for weather prediction.
+The residuals appear evenly spread around zero, indicating the model performs consistently across the temperature range.
+The predicted vs actual plot shows points clustered around the ideal line with some dispersion, showing a solid, but not flawless, accuracy, which is expected for weather forecasting.

 ## Visualizations